 In Figure 24 and Figure 25, the time interval, A, is the time interval between the start of the packet in the control phase and the start of the MMS packet in the ranging phase as described in 10.39.4 and 10.39.5 respectively, where X is phyUwbMmsRsfNumberFrags and Y is phyUwbMmsRifNumberFrags.
-For the NBA MMS UWB case of Figure 24, values of 2 ms and 1.5 ms shall be supported for this time interval by setting macMmsRcpPollNSlots and macMmsRcpRespNSlots (shown in Figure 40) both to a value of two and macMmsRangingSlotDuration to a value of 600 RSTUs.
-In the UWB driven case of Figure 25, the HRP UWB PHY MMS packet includes the initial SYNC and SFD fragment as specified in 16.2.11, and a value of 1 ms shall be supported for time interval A by setting macMmsRcpPollNSlots and macMmsRcpRespNSlots both to a value of one.
+This time interval is (macMmsRcpPollNSlots+macMmsRcpRespNSlots)*macMmsRangingSlotDuration and (macMmsRcpRespNSlots +1)*macMmsRangingSlotDuration for the initiator and the responder respectively.
+For the NBA MMS UWB case of Figure 24, values of 2 ms and 1.5 ms shall be supported for the initiator and responder respectively (macMmsRcpPollNSlots and macMmsRcpRespNSlots both to a value of two and macMmsRangingSlotDuration to a value of 600 RSTUs).
+In the UWB driven case of Figure 25, the HRP UWB PHY MMS packet includes the initial SYNC and SFD fragment as specified in 16.2.11, and a value of 1 ms shall be supported for time interval A (macMmsRcpPollNSlots and macMmsRcpRespNSlots both to a value of one and macMmsRangingSlotDuration to a value of 600 RSTUs).

 Comment Index #171-179-180 in 15-25-0174-09-04ab-consolidated-comments-draft-2-0